JoaoHaubert/JoaoHaubert/README.md

 ## Hello!
 I`m João Haubert

-- 👀 I’m interested in front end developing
+- 👀 I’m interested in front end and back end developing
 - 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking for a chance to learn and colaborate
 - 📫 How you can reach me: